salsaparker/git-gud/README.md

     * A decentralized version control system has costs and benefits, but is great for collaboration.
     * When it does come time to _push_ your code to a remote server, Git doesn't seem to care _where_ you want to store your code.
       * You could have one centralized server, like in the above example with SVN, or you could push your code to multiple different servers.
-      * Github is the world's largest open source source code repository system.
+      * Github is the world's largest source code repository system for the open source community.
 In this example we are going to use Github as our `Remote Repository`.
 If Rick come back to ruin our code, who cares?
     #### Github Setup
     * [Sign up for Github](https://github.com/) if you haven't already.
     * The most secure way of allowing your local machine to communicate with Github servers is via `SSH`.
 If you aren't familiar with SSH RSA key pairs here is the highly non-technical TL;DR:
       * SSH RSA key pairs allow your computer to _shake hands_ with a remote server.
 When the remote server recognizes your key pair, it will _trust_ your computer to push code to it via the SSH protocol.
     * Github will also allow for your to push your code via `HTTPS`.
 But because you wont be using a key in this situation, the only way Github will know to trust you is by you manually inputing your username and password each time you push.
     * I recommend following Github's guide for [generating a new SSH key](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).
     * Once you have generated a local ssh key, you will need to [add the public key to your Github account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/).